adrienlaws/meridian59-admin-docs/README.md

 If you want to see an example of mixed types in the same resource string, look at the room key room maintenence kod file

+### Common Development Questions

+> What are the "warnings" regarding "externals" when first using the "make" command to compile the server?

+An "external" is a reference to a symbol in a file that is not defined in that file.

+This usually means the name of a class or method that is from another file.
+In C++, the compiler can find external references using header files and #include; in Java, there is an enforced mapping of class names and filenames so that the compiler can find them.

+At the time of the original codebase's creation, looking stuff up in external files would have been very slow (like it is in C++).

+The workaround was the `kodbase.txt` file, which lists external references that the compiler has seen when compiling other files.
+As more files are encountered, the count of external references stored in `kodbase.txt` initially goes up, then it goes down, until by the time the last file is encountered, there should be none left.

+But the compiler doesn't know what the "last file" is, so all it can do is tell you that there some remaining external references.
+At startup the server will complain if there are any remaining external references in `kodbase.txt`.